Avkash/mldl/glossary/def_s.md

       - A matrics with high number of columns and very low number of rows is called wide matrix
     - Deep Matrix:
       - A matrics with high number of rows and very low number of columns is called deep matrix

+## Stochastic gradient descent (SGD)###
+SGD optimization was successfully practiced in many other problems.
+The algorithm loops through all ratings in the training data in a random order, and for each known rating r, it makes a prediction r* (based on the dot product of vectors x and y) and computes prediction error e.
+Then we modify x and y by moving them in the opposite direction of the gradient, yielding certain update formulas for each of the features of x and y.

 ## Credits/Resources ##